LL-Geo/Iceberg/README.md

 Calculate different isostatic/flexure compensation depth from topography There are three kind of isostatic compensation theory due to surface load:

-1. Airy Root
+1. Airy Isostasy: Topography is compensated by the variation of crust thickness with same density

-2. Pratt Model
+2. Pratt Isostasy: Topography is compensated by the variation of crust density with uniform conpensation depth

-3. Flexure Respond
+3. Flexural Isostasy: Surface loading is compensated by the bending of lithosphere.